 3D printing has exploded in popularity over the past several years.
 What was once a prohibitively expensive hobby is increasingly accessible.
 The Ender line of 3D printers in particular represents phenomenal value for money.
 In this guide, we’ll try to find the best filament for Ender 3 printers.

 The best option out there for you will depend largely on the type of printing work you’re hoping to achieve.
 On this page, we’ll discuss the different types of printing filament available and how to know which will work best for you.
+We also put together a resource on Ender 3 recommended print speeds, by filament.

 We’ll also touch briefly on the appropriate printer settings for each kind of filament.
 Read on to become a 3D printing pro!